Online Connectivity-aware Dynamic Deployment for Heterogeneous Multi-Robot Systems

 \section{PROBLEM DEFINITION}

 Consider a multi-robot system with $n$ heterogeneous robots that operate in a planar space.
 Denote the robot set as $\mathcal{A} = \{1,2,...,n\}$.
 The heterogeneity of each robot $i$ is quantified by its capability $\mathbf{c}_{i} \in\mathbb{R}^{o}$, and $o$ is the number of capability categories considered in the mission.
 The location of each robot is defined by a vector $\mathbf{x}_i\in\mathbb{R}^2$.
 In the problem, $m$ tasks are given and the task set is encoded as $\mathcal{J}= \{1,2,...,m\}$ \footnote{Since we solve the assignment problem at each time step, the number $m$ of tasks that are present is known but changing as execution proceeds. }.
-The location of each task $j$ is denoted as $\mathbf{y}_j\in\mathbb{R}^2$.
+The location of each task $j$ is denoted as $\mathbf{y}_j\in\mathbb{R}^2$, which is dynamic throughout the process.
 The task assignment is defined as a set $\mathcal{S}$ containing robot-task pairs.
 It is equivalent to a binary matrix $S\in\mathbb{R}^{n\times m}$, and robot $i$ is assigned to task $j$ if and only if $S_{ij} = 1$.
-Since each robot can only be allocated to at most one task, $\forall i \in \mathcal{A}$, $\sum_{j = 1}^m S_{ij} \leq 1$.
+Since each robot can only be allocated to at most one task, for all robots, the number of tasks that the robot is allocated to is not more than one.
 Naturally, we denote the set of robots assigned to task $j$ as $\mathcal{A}_j$.
 Notice that, at the beginning the robots are all assigned to task 0 to indicate that they are available.
 The importance of each task $j$ is evaluated as a non-negative constant $v_j$, and the numbers of its required capability units in various categories are given as a vector $\mathbf{w}_{j}\in\mathbb{R}^{o}$.
 At each time step, we assess the remaining required capability of task $j$ as $\mathbf{r}_{j}\in\mathbb{R}^{o}$, whose entries are always larger than or equal to $0$.
 The robots are expected to execute the task the moment they enter within range $L$ from the task.
 Notice that $L$ can be arbitrarily small if the execution is actuated at the exact task location.